-Safety data were evaluated in 534 patients who received cemiplimab-rwlc in both trials.
-Serious adverse reactions are immune-mediated adverse reactions (e.g., pneumonitis, hepatitis, colitis, adrenal insufficiency, hypo- and hyperthyroidism, diabetes mellitus and nephritis) and infusion reactions.
-The most common adverse reactions were fatigue, rash and diarrhea.
+Severe adverse reactions are immune-mediated adverse reactions (e.g. pneumonitis, hepatitis, colitis, adrenal insufficiency, hypo- and hyperthyroidism, diabetes mellitus and nephritis) and infusion reactions.
+The most common adverse reactions (incidence ≥ 20%) were fatigue, musculoskeletal pain, diarrhea, rash, and pruritis.

-The recommended cemiplimab-rwlc dose and schedule is 350 mg as an intravenous infusion over 30 minutes every 3 weeks.
+The recommended dosage of cemiplimab-rwlc is 350 mg as an intravenous infusion over 30 minutes every 3 weeks until disease progression or unacceptable toxicity.

-Cemiplimab-rwlc received breakthrough therapy designation for this indication, and the application was granted priority review.
-FDA expedited programs are described in the Guidance for Industry: Expedited Programs for Serious Conditions-Drugs and Biologics.
+This application was granted priority review.
+A description of FDA expedited programs is in the Guidance for Industry: Expedited Programs for Serious Conditions-Drugs and Biologics.

 Healthcare professionals should report all serious adverse events suspected to be associated with the use of any medicine and device to FDA’s MedWatch Reporting System or by calling 1-800-FDA-1088.